Upender7dalai/JavaApps/README.md

 # JavaApps
 It Includes all java applications developed by upender7dalai@gmail.com

-I have created this improvise my coding skills. please help me out on my development.
+I have created this account to improvise my coding skills. please help me out on my development.